Battle of Prapashticë

-The Battle of Prapashticë was a battle that occurred between 15-21 October 1944, during the Insurgency in Karadak-Gollak and the Kosovo Operation.
+The Battle of Prapashticë was a battle that occurred between 15 and 21 October 1944, during the Insurgency in Karadak-Gollak and the Kosovo Operation.
 The battle occurred between the forces of Balli Kombëtar and the Second League of Prizren against the Bulgarian army.
 The battle culminated in a victory for the Albanian rebel groups, as the Bulgarian army failed to reach Pristina and was forced to retreat.

 Background

 After the capitulation of Fascist Italy in Albania during 1943, Kosovar Albanians formed the Second League of Prizren, where the prime minister and leader would be Bedri Pejani.
 In February 1944, with the request of Pejani, Hitler agreed to the formation of the 21st Waffen Mountain Division of the SS Skanderbeg which fought in several battles against Yugoslav Partisans however they failed in most operations.

-The village of Prapashticë had played an important role in the Insurgency in Karadak-Gollak, with it being the site of several key battles during the conflict, including a battle on 19 March 1944, as well as several attacks during May-June in the villages of Galab, Brainë, Prapashticë and Hajkobillë.
+The village of Prapashticë had played an important role in the Insurgency in Karadak-Gollak, with it being the site of several key battles during the conflict, including a battle on 19 March 1944, as well as several attacks during May–June in the villages of Galab, Brainë, Prapashticë and Hajkobillë.

 On 8 September Bulgaria declared war against Nazi Germany.
 After the Niš operation the Bulgarians began a campaign in the region of Anamorava, in eastern Kosovo attacking Albanian and German soldiers.
 The campaign resulted in the capture of several towns in Anamorava.
 To combat the Bulgarian and Yugoslav expansion, Albanian forces formed a frontline that stretched from the village of Ceraja, Vushtrri to Kumanovo and held 20,000 troops which were divided into 6 battalions led by Shashivar Aliu from Mitrovica.